At exactly 4:00 p.m., the bus began to move.

 "...Do I really mean that?"

-One of the conductors approached.
-"Sir, is it comfortable?" he asked politely.
+A conductor approached.
+"Sir, is it comfortable?"

-Stranger replied with a soft "Mn."
+Stranger replied with a soft, "Mn."

 He turned slightly.
+"Stranger..."

 No reaction.